 A Year of Action

-Read on below for a summary of the major actions the President has taken so far, complete with shareable graphics and tweets to help spread the word.
+Then, read on below for a summary of the major actions the President took this year, complete with shareable graphics and tweets to help spread the word.

 MIDDLE CLASS SECURITY AND OPPORTUNITY AT WORK